QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 This installs enough Julia packages to begin using the lecture notes

+More specifically:

+1. Julia needs to install additional code in order to run the programs in the lectures

+2. This code comes in libraries called packages, about which we will say more below

+3. The QE team has organized a collection of useful packages and the line of code above installs them in one go

+See `this article <https://medium.com/quantecon-blog/new-quantecon-julia-packages-97b6ae1df852>`_ for more information

 *Note:* On OS/X you will need to type the ``]`` separately and cannot copy/paste the whole string

 * To run Jupyter, open a terminal or windows console, ``cd`` to the location you wish to write files and type